Canon 50D vs Fujifilm X-A10

 - More modern: Reflects 8 years and 3 months of technical progress since the 50D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A10 emerges as the winner of the match-up (11 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A10 is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 50D and the X-A10 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 50D and the X-A10 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 50D vs Fujifilm X-A10